 1. Set goals

 Before you start any paid advertising campaign for your college or university, you need to know what you want to achieve.
 Do you want people to come to your open day?
-Are you after more qualified leads?
+Are you after more course enrolments?
 Do you want to increase your school’s visibility?

 Once you have your goal, you can figure out the steps you need to take to get there.
-This will also help you decide which metrics you should be tracking when it comes to optimising and refining your campaign.
-You should be constantly monitoring your progress.
+This will also help you decide which metrics you should be tracking so you can constantly monitor your progress.

 2. Figure out your budget